 Cancer sucks.
 A natural phenomenon that helps protect us from cancer in space is magnetism, which for us comes in the form of Earth’s magnetosphere.
 Earth has a magnetosphere because of the liquid iron outer core, and the iron’s movement within the core.
-Helping amplify the effect is the rotation of the Earth in what is called the Coriolis force.
+The rotation of the Earth helps amplify the effect by creating the Coriolis force.

 What does this mean?